pablocubo/IIFE-PokeGiggleDex-app/README.md

 # Pokémon App

 This is a Pokémon App that allows users to search and view details about different Pokémon.
-The application is built using HTML, CSS, JavaScript, and Bootstrap.
+The application is built using HTML, CSS, JavaScript, and Bootstrap, and it fetches Pokémon data from the [PokéAPI](https://pokeapi.co/).

 <img src="img/pokeball1.png" alt="Pokémon App Logo" width="100" height="100">